 Please note the Editors are not bound to invite any of the recommended reviewers for manuscript assessment.

-Computational Science and Engineering Software (CSES) Journal considers plagiarism, breaches of best practices, and copyright infringement issues unethical.
+Journal of Structural design and Numerical Methods (JSDNM) Journal considers plagiarism, breaches of best practices, and copyright infringement issues unethical.
 We take every possible measure to protect the reputation of the journal against any type of malpractice.
 Before submitting any manuscript author must check for any duplication.
-If any of the above issues are found in the submitted articles CSES Journal reserves the right to take action which is not limited to retracting the manuscript from the journal, but also the matter can be taken up to the head of the department of the author’s institution and relevant societies.
+If any of the above issues are found in the submitted articles JSDNM reserves the right to take action which is not limited to retracting the manuscript from the journal, but also the matter can be taken up to the head of the department of the author’s institution and relevant societies.

 Manuscripts should be submitted in double spacing and font size should be taken as 11 pt.
 All manuscript must use SI (metric) units in the text, figures, or tables.
 Manuscripts should be structured in the following order: